 We’ve shared a few other “how to seal” tutorials (like this one about de-hazing & sealing tile, this one about sealing grout, and this one about sealing cork) so here’s what we settled on for protecting our Ardex counters.

 We read a bunch of the-sealing-step-could-make-or-break-them posts when it comes to Adrex, so we resisted the urge to rush into anything, and we used some of your input on our March 24th post to help select which sealers to research a little more and eventually track down (we had to order one from Amazon).
-In the end, our method of choice was two coats of 511 Impregnator Sealer (found on amazon) followed by three coats of Safecoat Acrylacq (which we already hand on hand, but can be ordered online as well).
-The great thing about using Safecoat as a top-coat in a kitchen environment is that it’s non-toxic and 100% food-safe.
+In the end, our method of choice was two coats of 511 Impregnator Sealer which we bought from Amazon followed by three coats of Safecoat Acrylacq which we had on hand from ordering it previously (those are affiliate links).

 The Impregnator’s job was to seal the concrete – against staining and moisture absorption – and it was very easy to apply.
 The water-like consistency made it easy to spread, so I poured a bit in a bowl and then brushed it onto the clean concrete surface liberally.

 The instructions say to wipe off any excess after a few minutes, but I found most of mine absorbed into the concrete pretty quickly.
 But as a shameless rule follower, I wiped nonetheless.
 It looks darker and splotchier than it did after it dried in this picture (since it was mid application) but after it all soaked in it was pretty much back to its original color.